-This is something really simple you can do that gives kids more exposure to words and print when they are watching their favorite shows.
+This gives kids more exposure to words and print when they are watching their favorite shows and characters.

 5. Sing and play rhyming games.

-Make up songs and rhymes at bath time, when you’re driving down the road, waiting in line at a store or just anytime…
+Make up songs and rhymes at bath time for younger kiddos, when you’re driving down the road for older kiddos, waiting in line at a store (ignore any stares)… or just anytime!

-chances are you’ll both get a kick out of it and improving their reading skills is just a side benefit.
+Chances are you’ll both get a kick out of it and improving reading skills is just a side benefit.

 6. Explore books and topics of interest.

-There’s a good chance of finding a book or series about something your child is really interested in on a range of reading levels.
+There’s a good chance of finding a book or interesting series on a range of reading levels.

-This is really helpful for those kids love the non-fiction topics like sports, animals, space, dinosaurs, etc.
+This is really helpful for kids who love the non-fiction topics like sports, animals, space, dinosaurs, etc.

 7. Find creative ways to practice reading.

-Most often the kids who struggle with reading (understandably) don’t want to practice.
-Just like getting picky eaters to try new foods, you have to get creative in finding ways to practice reading.
+Kids who struggle with reading (understandably) don’t want to practice.
+Just like getting picky eaters to try new foods, you have to get creative in finding new ways to practice reading.

-Some ideas are reading plays where kids can be different characters, re-reading old favorites, choral reading (child reads out loud in unison with you) or popcorn reading (taking turns and stopping anywhere in the text where the other person has to jump in).
+Some ideas are reading plays where kids can be different characters, re-reading old favorites (even an older child’s favorite picture books), choral reading (child reads out loud together with you) or popcorn reading (taking turns stopping anywhere in the text where the other person has to jump in).

-It opens windows for more conversation, vocabulary, and figuring out how words work.
+It opens windows of opportunity for more conversation, vocabulary and figuring out how words work.

 Perhaps the best outcome of all is the time engaging with your kids and watching them grow as readers!